MatthewKaes/CrystalClear/README.md

 ##Performance First Language

 Crystal Clear solves these problems by breaking it down into two responsibilities: Crystal responsibilities and Clear responsibilities.
 Crystal is responsible for compiling code and managing memory to tackle points 1 and 2.
 Clear is responsible for resolving the minimum control paths required to execute dynamic code.
-By doing this Crystal Clear aims to be a performance first language doing the best it can to preform operations as fast as possible.
+By doing this Crystal Clear aims to be a performance first language doing the best it can to perform operations as fast as possible.
 In order to bridge the performance gap between statically compiled languages like C/C++ and traditional high level dynamic languages a number of methods are used.

 ##The "Crystal"